The Oil for Development programme in Tanzania

 The OfD Programme has been engaged in Tanzania since 2013 and is currently in its second phase.
 The programme agreement for phase II (2017−2020) was signed in July 2018.

 - Assistance was provided to Tanzania to establish regulations and guidelines for the upstream petroleum sector.

 Increased institutional capacity

-- Staff from Tanzania mainland and Zanzibar institutions benefited from training courses on petroleum resource management organised by the Norwegian Petroleum Directorate.
+- Staff from Tanzania Mainland and Zanzibar institutions benefited from several training courses and study trips on petroleum resource management organised by the Norwegian Petroleum Directorate.

 Increased transparency and accountability

 - In partnership with civil society partners Oxfam and NRGI, Oil for Development supported the EITI process in Tanzania, as well as meaningful participation in decision-making processes by communities impacted by the petroleum industry.